Here are some unique foods in Arkansas that might not be as well known in the rest of the country.

 About 90% of the Arkansas strawberry crop is sold locally.
 Most Arkansans go straight to the farm to buy flats of strawberries.
 Y’all they are SO good.

 The strawberry season is very short.
-Of course it is weather dependent but it usually starts in the beginning of April and is over by early June.
+Of course it is weather dependent, but the season usually starts in the beginning of April and is over by early June.
 So don’t wait to taste your Arkansas strawberries!

 Many of the restaurants offer seasonal items on their menu that feature these delicious delights.